 This morning we visit the magnificent 13th century Hever Castle, once the childhood home of Anne Boleyn, Henry VIII's second wife.
 The unique double-moated castle is home to an array of Tudor antiques and artefacts whilst the surrounding 125 acres of spectacular gardens offers visitors plenty to discover including the yew maze, water maze, rose, herb and topiary gardens.
 Then it's time to while away the afternoon in the peaceful environs of RHS Garden Wisley.
 Soak up the sounds of water flowing though the rock garden, or relax in the Alpine meadow, before we continue to historic Windsor.

-Accommodation: Hotel, Windsor (or similar) - dinner included.
+Accommodation: Sir Christopher Wren, Windsor (or similar) - dinner included.